I Want a Smart Thermostat but Don't Have a C Wire - What Are My Options?

 Two of the top brands are the Nest smart thermostat and ecobee smart thermostat.
 If you have two to four wires, these thermostats may be a match for your needs.

-Nest says its thermostats are created to need very little power and can typically share it with your home comfort system.
-However, you may need to have a pro like Forster Heating add a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re having power problems or a battery that’s always drained.
+Nest says its thermostats are designed to need minimal power and can typically share it with your home comfort system.
+However, you may need to have a specialist like Forster Heating install a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re experiencing power problems or a battery that’s frequently drained.

-ecobee connects with 24-volt systems (ones with three to six thermostat wires) and includes a C wire adaptor.
-So, you’re covered if you don’t have a thermostat C wire.
+ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and has a C wire adaptor.
+So, you’re good if you don’t have a thermostat C wire.

 Trust Forster Heating for Your Smart Thermostat Installation Needs

-At Forster Heating, we’re always on the lookout for ways to keep you more comfortable while keeping heating and cooling costs inexpensive.
-If you want to learn more about switching to a smart thermostat without a C wire, reach us at 530-885-8081.
-We can help you choose the right model for your home and even install new wiring if needed.
+At Forster Heating, we’re always seeking methods to keep you more comfortable while keeping heating and cooling bills reasonable.
+If you have questions about installing a smart thermostat without a C wire, contact us at 530-885-8081.
+We can help you select the right model for your home and even put in new wiring if needed.